superlinked/superlinked/docs/superlinked/framework/dsl/space/recency_space.md

     Attributes:
         timestamp (SpaceFieldSet): A set of Timestamp objects.
 The actual data is expected to be unix timestamps in seconds.
-        It is a SchemaFieldObject not regular python ints or floats. period_time_list (list[PeriodTime] | None): A list of period time parameters.
+            It is a SchemaFieldObject not regular python ints or floats. time_period_hour_offset (timedelta): Starting period time will be set to this hour.
+            Day will be the next day of context.now().
+Defaults to timedelta(hours=0). period_time_list (list[PeriodTime] | None): A list of period time parameters.
             Weights default to 1.
-Period time to 14 days. timestamp (SpaceFieldSet): A set of Timestamp objects.
+Period time to 14 days. aggregation_mode (InputAggregationMode): The  aggregation mode of the number embedding.
-        It is a SchemaFieldObject, not regular python ints or floats. period_time_list (list[PeriodTimeParam] | None): A list of period time parameters.
-        Weights default to 1.0.
-        negative_filter (float): The recency score of items that are older than the oldest period time.
-Default to 0.0.
+            Possible values are: maximum, minimum and average.
+Defaults to InputAggregationMode.INPUT_AVERAGE. negative_filter (float): The recency score of items that are older than the oldest period time.
+Defaults to 0.0.

     Initialize the RecencySpace.

     Args:
+        timestamp (SpaceFieldSet): A set of Timestamp objects.
+The actual data is expected to be unix timestamps in seconds.
+            It is a SchemaFieldObject not regular python ints or floats. time_period_hour_offset (timedelta): Starting period time will be set to this hour.
-        timestamp (Timestamp | list[Timestamp]): A timestamp or a list of timestamps. period_time_list (list[PeriodTime] | None, optional): A list of period time parameters.
+            Day will be the next day of context.now().
+Defaults to timedelta(hours=0). period_time_list (list[PeriodTime] | None): A list of period time parameters.
-        Defaults to None.
+            Weights default to 1.
+Period time to 14 days. aggregation_mode (InputAggregationMode): The  aggregation mode of the number embedding.
-        negative_filter (float): The recency score attributed to items older than the largest period_time value.
+            Possible values are: maximum, minimum and average.
+Defaults to InputAggregationMode.INPUT_AVERAGE. negative_filter (float): The recency score of items that are older than the oldest period time.
             Defaults to 0.0.

     ### Ancestors (in MRO)